-- 10. In case the request is denied, petitioners may, within a term of five workdays, take the issue for the consideration of the Chief Executive Officer of the unit who will have a term of five workdays to confirm or reverse the decision of the Dean of Students or equivalent.
+- The authorization will be in writing and may include special norms for carrying out the activity so that it does not interfere with regular work of the Institution or conflict with other authorized activities. - 10.
+In case the request is denied, petitioners may, within a term of five workdays, take the issue for the consideration of the Chief Executive Officer of the unit who will have a term of five workdays to confirm or reverse the decision of the Dean of Students.
 The decision of the Chief Executive Officer will be final and binding. - 11.
 The petitioner will be responsible for group actions and any damages, independently of the responsibility that could fall upon the participants.